tensorleap/leap-cli/pkg/tensorleapapi/docs/PopulationExplorationJobParams.md

 NewPopulationExplorationJobParamsWithDefaults instantiates a new PopulationExplorationJobParams object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

+### GetDisplayParams

+`func (o *PopulationExplorationJobParams) GetDisplayParams() PopulationExplorationDisplayParams`

+GetDisplayParams returns the DisplayParams field if non-nil, zero value otherwise.

+### GetDisplayParamsOk

+`func (o *PopulationExplorationJobParams) GetDisplayParamsOk() (*PopulationExplorationDisplayParams, bool)`

+GetDisplayParamsOk returns a tuple with the DisplayParams field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetDisplayParams

+`func (o *PopulationExplorationJobParams) SetDisplayParams(v PopulationExplorationDisplayParams)`

+SetDisplayParams sets DisplayParams field to given value.

 ### GetProjectionMetric